imhojang/TIL/swift/3_discovering_swift.md

 ## Discovering Swift 🦅

-Today I found a web that where I can self analyze my swift skill with some interesting set of quizzes they have available.
+Today I ran into a website where I can self-analyze my swift skillset with some interesting set of quizzes.
 Here I have listed some Swift grammer insights, and questions that I got it wrong / want to review later.

 Link to Swift Quiz: https://www.hackingwithswift.com/test